 Assess new rooms and storage areas

 Make a list of your possessions, and try to work out where they will go in your new home.
 If you don’t have enough space, you might have to consider selling them or putting them in storage.
-Measure all your furniture, large beds, sofas and tables may not fit into your new rooms.
+Measure all your furniture, large beds, sofas, and tables that may not fit into your new rooms.

 Downsizing means you’ll probably need to declutter

 Plan the big move in great detail

 Moving is challenging and stressful, but it’s worse when moving from a large property to a small one.
-It is, therefore, a good idea to create a plan of action for your big moving day.
+Therefore, it is a good idea to create a plan of action for your big moving day.
 Enlist as much help as possible, and hire a reputable removals firm.
-Speak with the removals professionals in advance for advice, as they will help people to downsize on a regular basis.
+Please speak with the removals professionals in advance for advice, as they will help people downsize regularly.

 The financial implications of downsizing a home

 Depending on your home and where you live, the financial rewards of downsizing a home may not be worth the stress and hassle.
-In many regions of the UK, people just aren’t seeing the value of their home increase significantly.
+In many UK regions, people just aren’t seeing the value of their home increase significantly.

-Fewer people than at any time during the last decade are making significant money in their homes, which means fewer people are trading up.
-The simple truth is that, in the UK, more people are downsizing than are looking for larger homes.
+Fewer people than during the last decade are making significant money in their homes, which means fewer people are trading up.
+In the UK, the simple truth is that more people are downsizing than are looking for larger properties.
 What does this mean for you?
 Well, it might mean that you have to accept less money to downsize than you might have just a few years ago.